Snkz/mongoose-rollback/README.md

 Mark models to prevent history updates (can be toggled on the fly);

 ## About concurrency

-Currently this is only tested with single updates to a model.
-I will make sure to allow the model to be updated from two seperate locations (currenly not tested) without breaking the revisioning system.
-Rollbacks will also soon work fine concurrenlty as well (rollbacks == updates under the hood);
+Concurrent saves currently work like they do in mongo, latest update wins.
+Initial commits to the hist model are also kind of iffy cause of \_id collisions.
+Avoid initing history for an existing model concurrently.

-Initial commits to the hist model are also kind of iffy cause of \_id collisions
+Rollbacks have not been tested concurrently, however they are expected to work like save.
+Last rollback is the one that will happen.
+Confirm version value after a rollback incase you expect to do such a thing often.

 The following three ops CAN create new hist models:
     save